AGProjects/python-sipsimple/sipsimple/payloads/README.txt

 a feature-rich SIP SIMPLE client.

-These applications are used for parsing and generating bodies carried using SIP PUBLISH/SUBSCRIBE/NOTIFY methods that have been designed for asynchronous event notifications to convey in real-time state and other information between end-points.
+These applications are used for parsing and generating bodies carried using PUBLISH, SUBSCRIBE and NOTIFY methods designed for asynchronous event notifications, to convey in near real-time, information between SIP end-points.

-An example of state information is presence, which in its basic form it provides user availability information based on end-user choice.
-In its advanced form, presence can provide rich state information including but not limited to user mood, geo-location, environment, noise level and type of communication desired.
+An example of such information is presence, which in its basic form it provides user availability information based on end-user choice.
+In its advanced form, presence can provide rich state information including but not limited to user mood, geo-location, environment, noise level and the type of communication desired.
 The information can be disseminated based on a granular policy which allows end-users to decide who has access to which part of the published information.